Kindergarten solutions to Integrating technology in the Kindergarten classroom

 - Understand what you are aiming for – what is the desired outcome?

 - Provide effective support - ensuring that you are using the right affordances and scaffolding.
-Affordances is all about the potential for action and capacity of the environment or object to enable students to achieve their goals within a particular problem situation.
+Affordances are all about the potential for action and capacity of the environment or object to enable students to achieve their goals within a particular problem situation.

-- Stimulate and structure ICT learning activities - ensure that you have set clear objectives, involved structured activities and have high expectations of all your students.
+- Stimulate and structure ICT learning activities - ensure that you have set clear objectives, involved structured activities, and have high expectations of all your students.
 As a teacher, appreciate the problems that students may face during their experiences and have planned strategies in place to deal with them.

 - Develop autonomy – how is autonomy developed in ICT learning?

 - Support digital play - Digital pedagogy captures both the children’s perspective and the teacher’s perspective as a relational whole.

 - Differentiated Instruction – learn how to be accountable for all learners using technology teaching methods in kindergarten.